 How many children are in each class?
 How are children divided up?

 Children are grouped by age.
 Our Toddler Community has children ages 18 months through 3 years old and our Primary Classrooms build a community of children ages 2.5 – 6 years.

 What is the teacher/child ratio?

-Our Toddler Community has twelve children with two teachers and our Primary Program has up to thirty-two children with three teachers.
+Our toddler program has twelve children with two teachers and our primary program has up to thirty-two children with three teachers.

 What are the teacher’s credentials?